Without the land there is no nation.

 Sero Khanzadyan

-There are many countries in the world that offer fast-track citizenship options to high net worth individuals.
+There are many island countries in the world where one can get second citizenship from.
+Most of these countries offer citizenship by investment, which has stirred a lot of controversy in recent years.
 The following states are well known for providing preferential citizenship procedures:

 • St. Kitts and Nevis